AlexSBlackburn/snewker/README.md

 `php snewker rankings` - Show the latest rankings of the current 2-year World Rankings.
 `php snewker favourite-players` - Add players to your favourites to get desktop notifications when they're playing and when a match ends.

-On MacOS you can use the following command to fetch matches every minute:
+The matches command will fetch the latest matches every minute until cancelled.
-`while true; do php snewker matches; sleep 60; done`